ewowi/StarDocs/docs/StarBase/StandardsAndGuidelines.md

 ## Standards and Guidelines

-* Orthogonality: concepts are independent or irrelevant to eachother.
-Examples:
-    * StarBase has no notion of applications build on top of it e.g. StarLight
-    * No notion of HTML in c(++) code
-    * Effects have no notion of the type of projection or fixture it is applied to
-    * Any projection can be applied to any effect in any fixture, 1D to 3D in any combination
-    * Modules are as independent from each other as possible (but they can call each other)
 * Everything is a module, every module is a (singleton) class
 * Code of a module is in the module class
 * Minimize the use of static / global variables.
 Use modules classes to define variables